Notes on the Geography of China: Shanghai Checkup(2012)

 A closer look at the Park Hotel and YMCA.
-The architect of the hotel, the Hungarian László Hudec, also did the Grand Theater.
+The architect, the Hungarian László Hudec, also did the Grand Theater.

 The tower of the nearby racecourse clubhouse, 1933.

-The clubhouse itself, reminiscent of the Piccadilly Hotel, London.
+The clubhouse itself, reminiscent of London's Piccadilly Hotel.

 A viewer of this website writes to say (2/22/2014) that Katharine Burkill was the wife of Albert William ("Bertie") Burkill, one of the sons of Albert Robson Burkill, founder of the A. R. Burkill Company, a chemicals company that still exists in Hong Kong.
 In the 1920s Bertie Burkill was also Chairman of the Stewards of the Shanghai Race Club, and he has been quoted as saying that "factions come and factions go, and generals rise and fall, but it seems that our Chinese friends will always remain with us; and I have come to believe, so well do we get on together, that if the three race clubs had the power to rule this country, they would do it very well."

 What's happening at Xintiandi, that alternative to highrise jails?
 We're just about there but can't resist this corner.
 It's the color.
-It makes the credit cards in your pocket twitch.
+Be careful: it makes the credit cards in your pocket twitch.

 Not yet redone.